Military LawUpdated: November 4, 2022

 There is a classic management trope that holds its crucial to resolve conflicts at the lowest possible level.
 This notion is reflected in the UCMJ, which allows non-judicial punishment for many violations.
 This allows commanders to use discretion in dealing with legal issues that arise out of misconduct, disobedience, insubordination or other problems.

 The UCMJ does not assign a one-size-fits-all approach to punishment, conflict resolution, etc.

 Military law in American history can be traced back to 1775 and the Second Continental Congress, which established the Articles of War (69 in all) and officially regulated the Continental Army.

 Fast-forward to 1788 and the ratification of Article One, Section 8 of the U.S. Constitution, which authorizes Congress to regulate military forces.
 Another milestone was reached in 1806, with 101 new Articles of War which would be revised in 1916, and again in 1920 before reaching some major changes after World War Two thanks to the 1948 Selective Service Act.

 The present-day UCMJ is, at the time of this writing, contained in the 2019 edition of the Manual for Courts-Martial.
-Changes to the UCMJ may come from the President via an executive orders, but also through other channels including the National Defense Authorization Acts passed in any given year.
+Changes to the UCMJ may come from the president via an executive order, but also through other channels including the National Defense Authorization Acts passed in any given year.

 What Military Law Does

-But military law isn’t just about maintaining good order and discipline; there are military laws negotiated with host nations, for example, that determine who gets prosecutorial authority over a military member, dependent, or spouse.
+But military law is not just about maintaining good order and discipline; there are military laws negotiated with host nations, for example that determine who gets prosecutorial authority over a military member, dependent or spouse.